gardener/gardener-extension-shoot-dns-service/docs/usage/dns_names.md

     dns.gardener.cloud/class: garden
     # If you are delegating the certificate management to Gardener, uncomment the following line
     #cert.gardener.cloud/purpose: managed
+    # If you're using a load balancer on AWS and expect the creation of both `A` and `AAAA` records, uncomment the following line
+    #dns.gardener.cloud/ip-stack: dual-stack
 spec:
   rules:
   - host: special.example.com